 Claire Roker worked for the Legislative Branch of the Virgin Islands government before her retirement.
 She has been a long-time supporter of WCSC.
 Her commitment to our mission ranges from financial support to acting as an ambassador for the organization in the community.

 Xiomara Sanchez began her counseling career with WCSC in 2002, after earning her Bachelor’s degree.
-She also became a volunteer advocate and continues to serve with WCSC.
-She also serves as an adjunct professor at the University of the Virgin Islands.
-Xiomara remains committed to educating the community and working to end domestic violence.
-She is the hosts, Jueves En Negro (Thursdays In Black), on local Spanish language radio stations.
-Xiomara’s personal interests and passions include community service and continued work with youth on St. Croix.
+She also continues to serve the community as a volunteer advocate.
+Xiomara is an adjunct professor at the University of the Virgin Islands, and remains committed to educating the community and working to end domestic violence.
+She hosts, Jueves En Negro (Thursdays In Black), on local Spanish language radio stations.
+Xiomara’s personal interests and passions include community service and working with youth on St. Croix.

 Kathy Sheats has been a long-time volunteer and financial supporter of WCSC.
 Kathy was instrumental in developing our volunteer victim advocate program and has chaired our Annual Tennis Classic committee.
 Kathy is also a faculty member for the nursing program at the University of the Virgin Islands.